If you're backpacking around Australia, one of your greatest expenses will be the cost of transportation.

 You will probably find a cheaper deal by using a public bus company like Greyhound, however, but you'll need to factor in the cost of activities on your own.

 Like flights, you'll find the best deals if you book them in advance.

 Car Rental or Purchase

-If you’re traveling in a group of friends or are able to connect with other backpackers via ride sharing websites, pitching in to cover the cost of a car is usually the cheapest way to travel.
+If you're traveling in a group of friends or can connect with other backpackers via ride-sharing websites, pitching in to cover the cost of a car is usually the cheapest way to travel.

-However, it can be difficult to find a ride in remote areas like the outback, and each state has different laws so you’ll want to brush up on those before you give it a try.
+However, it can be challenging to find a ride in remote areas like the outback, and each state has different laws, so you'll want to brush up on those before you give it a try.

 It's illegal in most areas to ask a vehicle to stop in a non-stopping zone, such as bridges or intersections.
 Most freeways also have limited access available for pedestrians.

-It is generally safer to try arranging a ride share over the internet rather than wing it as a hitchhiker in Australia.
+It is generally safer to try arranging rideshare over the internet rather than wing it as a hitchhiker in Australia.

 This post was brought to you by Carsales.com.au.